-N (or blank) If N is specified in column 41 or if columns 41 and 42 are left blank, the characters in this field do not blink when this when this format is displayed.
+N (or blank) If N is specified in column 41 or if columns 41 and 42 are left blank, the characters in this field do not blink when this format is displayed.

-Y If Y is specified in column 41, the characters in this field blink
+If Y is specified in column 41, the characters in this field blink when this format is displayed.

-The characters in this field blink if the specified indicator is on when this format is displayed.
+01 through 99 The characters in this field blink if the specified indicator is on when this format is displayed.
 The characters in this field do not blink if the specified indicator is off when this format is displayed.

-If this format is displayed on a 5292 Color Display Station and blink field is specified, the field is displayed with red characters and does not blink.
-To cause the characters in the field to blink, you must also specify high intensity.
+If this format is displayed on a 5292 Color Display Station and blink field is specified, the field is displayed with red characters and does not blink.1 To cause the characters in the field to blink, you must also specify high intensity.
 If other field attributes are also specified, the color might be different.
 For the result of specific attribute combinations, see Figure C-1.
 For additional information about the control of color, see the 5292 Color Display Station Programmer's Guide to Using Color.